FP Markets vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, FP Markets or Trading 212?

-FP Markets offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, FP Markets has 9790, compared to 1785 from Trading 212.
+FP Markets offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, FP Markets has 10000, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with FP Markets or Trading 212?